Immunizations for Adults

 AITC offers all vaccines approved in the USA for adults and late teens (See CDC recommendations for adult immunizations):

 - Cholera vaccine (Vaxchora)

-- Flu vaccine (all varieties: please see below)
+- Flu vaccine (please see below)

 - Haemophilus influenzae type b vaccine (Hib)